wurstscript/wurstscript.github.io/_doc/blog/bestofthewurst9.md

 * We have newly-added [code conventions](https://wurstlang.org/manual.html#coding-conventions) - go align your formatting!
 * We have begun writing in-depth [package documentation](https://wurstlang.org/stdlib)

-Spotlight: Stack traces?
+Spotlight: Stack traces
 ---

-Wurst generates stack traces for calls of `error(string msg)` from the `ErrorHandling` package.
-This means it will show you which lines in your code were executed in what order before the error occured.
+Did you know that WurstScript generates stack traces for calls of `error(string msg)` from the `ErrorHandling` package?
+You might have seen this from a wurst error before - it will show you which lines in your code were executed in what order before the error occured.

 Take a look at this example: